noahjkrueger/326-dubblestuforeo/docs/devnotes.md

         - docs for this needs to be re written. see work to be done.

 # Work to be done (Programming)
-keep the Atlas database as non-malformed as possible, otherwise there might be errors.
+keep the Atlas database as non-malformed as possible, otherwise there might be errors
-## Image Storage w/in DB
-Right now, we can only display images hosted elsewhere via links.
-I have tried the Base64 thing with no luck.
-I will continue trying, otherwise, we might use Mongoose.
-Worst comes to worst, we'll have image uploads be links to externally hosted images. this is hard bruh
 ## Secure login
 look into hash pws
 ## doc/